 “You’re having a baby?
 Fantastic.”
-It seems like a good sentiment to someone who’s pregnant, often it is, but nothing is simple when there’s a due date involved.
+It seems like a good sentiment to express to someone who’s pregnant.
+And it often is.
+But nothing is simple when there’s a due date involved.
 Like with a soon-to-be dad, it’s easy to say the wrong thing to a woman who’s pregnant because her life and emotions are not static.
 “She has an experience that’s changing moment to moment, day by day,” says Dr. Kira Bartlett, clinical psychologist in New York City.

-At a certain point, the pregnancy is public information, and you, the relative, friend, boss, co-worker, need to say something because, you can’t not say something.
-But it can’t be too personal, overbearing or unsolicited.
+At a certain point, the pregnancy is public information, and you, the relative, friend, boss, co-worker, neighbor, or whatever you role may be, need to say something because, you can’t not say something.
+But what you say can’t be too personal, overbearing, or unsolicited.
 The best move is to be like a good guest, invited in, and then maybe – maybe – she’ll want you to say more.
 Until then, here’s your first tip.
 Don’t.

-The Sentiment: “I’m supportive, but this is your experience, not mine.”
+The Sentiment To Get Across: “I’m supportive, but this is your experience, not mine.”

 What to Say to Someone Who’s Pregnant

 Follow, “Congratulations” with an open-ended question, none better than, “How are you doing?”, with the focus on the you.
-Your job is to listen and respond accordingly.
-If she’s happy, give her, “That’s fantastic.”
+As you’re asking about someone else’s experience, your job is to listen and respond accordingly.
+If she’s happy, give her, “That’s fantastic!”
 If you’re close, you can add, “You’re going to be a great mom, because you’re so …,” with specifics, or, “You look really great.”
 She might blow it off, but it might prep her for what’s to come or remind her of her strengths.
 “Kind words are kind words, if it’s her first pregnancy or her fifth,” McBain says.